-Teitl adroddiad: Report title: Review and update of the Awyr Las Investment Policy Adrodd i: Report to: Charitable Funds Committee Dyddiad y Cyfarfod: Date of Meeting: Monday, 15 April 2024 Crynodeb Gweithredol: Executive Summary: The Charitable Funds Committee has responsibility for overseeing the financial management and stewardship of charitable funds.
+Teitl adroddiad: Report title: Review and update of the Awyr Las Investment Policy Adrodd i: Report to: Charitable Funds Committee Dyddiad y Cyfarfod: Date of Meeting: Tuesday, 19 March 2024 Crynodeb Gweithredol: Executive Summary: The Charitable Funds Committee has responsibility for overseeing the financial management and stewardship of charitable funds.
 This includes making investment decisions to further the Charity's purposes and this paper is for the Committee to consider the proposed Investment Policy of Awyr Las for 2024-26.
 The Draft Investment Policy was reviewed by the BCUHB Executive Team at its meeting on 28 February and it was recommended that the policy be presented to the Charitable Funds Committee for approval.
 Brewin Dolphin acts as Investment Manager for the Charity's investments.
 Total assets held as investments at 30 November 2023 were £10.1 million (as per last report received).
 This Investment policy places restrictions on how Brewin Dolphin can invest the Charity's funds and the level of risk to be applied to the investments.
-The policy restricts investments in the following areas: • Alcoholic products; • Tobacco products; and • Any products which may be considered in conflict with the Health Board's activities. • Investment in companies: • Which have a poor record in human rights and child exploitation; • Which have a poor record in human rights and child exploitation; • Which derive their profits from countries with poor human rights records The policy also states the attitude to risk is considered 'moderate, with the ability to tolerate short-term volatility'.
+The policy restricts investments in the following areas: Alcoholic products; Tobacco products; and Any products which may be considered in conflict with the Health Board's activities.
+Investment in companies: Which have a poor record in human rights and child exploitation; Which derive their profits from countries with poor human rights records The policy also states the attitude to risk is considered 'moderate, with the ability to tolerate short-term volatility'.
 Therefore, the objective for the portfolio is to preserve and grow its value in 'real' terms (takes inflation in account) in order to continue to support charitable distributions over the long term and therefore the majority of the portfolio is invested in equities (e.g. stocks and shares).